zilahir/TO00BS65-3001/README.md

 ### Development environment

-The application is backed into `Docker containers`.

-The containers are made up of the following image:

-* node:16.2.0

-The rest of the dependency is defined in a single `package.json`.
+The dependencies of the application are defined in a single `package.json`.
 As this is an `SSR` application, for the sake of consistency everything is serverd from the same package tree.

 The development envrionment is put together with a set of useful tools, such as:

 * `nodemon` to re-compile the application upon any of the source files changes.
 * `NodeSASS` to re-compile the `SCSS` files into a single output (`root.css`) upon any of the `SCSS` files has changed.
 * `tsc` to compile the `typescript` files into `javascript`.

+### Docker

+The application is backed into `Docker containers`.

+The containers are made up of the following image:

+* `node:16.2.0`

+### Codebase

+The codebase is _well_ structured and as well as documented.
+There's a primary entry point for the Clustered `API` server, defined in the `index.ts` at: `src/index.ts`.

+The `routes` of the `express` application has defined upon their primary function into two seperate group:

+1) `WEB` which defines the fucntions, that renders the pages.
+This can be found at: `src/routes/Web.ts`

+2) `API` which defiens the `API` like route, which is called via `AJAX` request, which was a mandatory requirement in this assignment.
+This can be found at: `src/routes/Api.ts`.